How to Handle Incontinence with Dignity and Patience: A Caregiver’s Guide

 When accidents happen, the less scrambling you have to do, the better.

 Keep supplies in one spot: gloves, wipes, barrier creams, clean clothes, trash bags, and extra sheets.
 A labeled bin or bedside caddy can save you from the 3 a.m. scavenger hunt.
+Check out our guide on organizing caregiving routines for more tips.

 And bedding?
 That's where systems matter.

-Most caregivers we talk to don’t have time to fully strip and remake a bed every single time.
-That’s why some switch to disposable layers, like PeelAways.
-They're soft, waterproof fitted sheets that stack in 5 layers—so when there's a mess, you just peel the top layer off.
+Most caregivers we talk to don't have time to fully strip and remake a bed every single time.
+That's why some switch to disposable layers, like PeelAways.
+They're soft, waterproof fitted sheets that stack in 5 layers, so when there's a mess, you just peel the top layer off.
 No laundry.
 No wrestling with corners.
 Just move on.

 It's not a fix for everything.
 But on hard days, it can be the difference between a breakdown and a breath.
+Learn more about how to change bed sheets quickly.

-3. Create a routine that’s proactive—not reactive
+3. Create a routine that's proactive, not reactive

 Accidents feel more overwhelming when they catch you off guard.
 Try setting up a routine that makes incontinence more manageable and less disruptive.